 You searched for: “algorithm

-2. A logical sequence of steps for solving a problem, often written out as a flow chart, which can be translated into a computer program.
+An algorithm is a logical sequence of steps for solving a problem, often written out as a flow chart, which can be translated into a computer program.

-The terms algorithm and logic are synonymous because both refer to a sequence of steps to solve a problem; however, an algorithm implies an expression that solves a complex problem rather than the overall input-process-output logic of typical business programs.
+The terms algorithm and "logic" are synonymous because both refer to a sequence of steps to solve a problem, however an algorithm implies an expression that solves a complex problem rather than the overall input-process-output logic of typical business programs.

-7. Etymology: from the 1690's, or the late 17th century, from French algorithme, an alteration (under mistaken connection with Greek arithmos, "number") from Old French algorisme, "the Arabic numeral system" (13th century), from Middle Latin algorismus, a mistaken transliteration of Arabic al-Khwarizmi, "native of Khwarazm", the surname of the mathematician whose works introduced sophisticated mathematics and algorithms to the West.
+4. Etymology: from the 1690s, or the late 17th century, from French algorithme, an alteration (under mistaken connection with Greek arithmos, "number") from Old French algorisme, "the Arabic numeral system" (13th century), from Middle Latin algorismus, a mistaken transliteration of Arabic al-Khwarizmi, "native of Khwarazm", the surname of the mathematician whose works introduced sophisticated mathematics and algorithms to the West.

-The earlier form in Middle English was algorism from about the early 13th century, from Old French.
+The earlier form in Middle English was "algorism" from about the early 13th century, from Old French.

 This entry is located in the following unit: English Words from Arabic origins (page 1)

-In computer science, algorithms are generally the programmed steps that manipulate data and produce the desired results.
+A defined set of instructions or procedural steps that leads to a logical conclusion to a problem: In computer science, algorithms are generally the programmed steps that manipulate data and produce the desired results.

 This entry is located in the following unit: Computer Terms (page 1)